Skip to main content

 .
 Duration 14 minutes

-An intimate portrait of Marie Leo, a Sto:lo woman who was adopted into a Lilwat family as a baby, and a childhood deeply connected to culture, land and family.
+An intimate portrait of Marie Leo, a Sto:lo woman adopted into a Lilwat family as a baby.
+Marie’s gentle narrative of her remarkable early childhood demonstrates a deep connection to culture, land and family that continues to endure.

 Episode Title:Puberty - Part 2